AmpersandHQ/magento-ce-ee-config-corruption-bug/README.md

 [Many](http://tutorialmagento.com/fixing-front-controller-reached-100-router-match-iterations) [sources](http://www.magestore.com/magento/magento-front-controller-reached-100-router-match-iterations-error.html) [correctly](http://stackoverflow.com/questions/6262129/magento-front-controller-reached-100-router-match-iterations-error) point out that the problem is caused by some of the routers disappearing from the configuration object, meaning there is no router available to match the request.

 This error only occurs when the routers configuration was loaded from cache.
-To stop the bug from bringing down the website and to aid my debugging I rewrote `Mage_Core_Model_Cache::save()` such that it would do some quick data validation, and prevent corrupted data being saved.
+To stop the bug from bringing down the website and to aid my debugging I overrode `Mage_Core_Model_Cache::save()` such that it would do some quick data validation, and prevent corrupted data being saved.

 ```php
 /**